-123.13 Military Post Offices
+123.13 Military Post Offices and Diplomatic Post Offices

-A military Post Office (MPO) is a branch of a United States civil Post Office, operated by the Army, Navy, Air Force, or Marine Corps to serve military personnel aboard ships or overseas.
-The term includes Army and Air Force Post Offices (APOs) and Navy and Marine Corps Post Offices (FPOs).
-MPOs provide postal service for military personnel where the United States civil Postal Service does not operate and in other places where the military situation requires.
+A Military Post Office (MPO) and Diplomatic Post Offices (DPO) are branches of a United States Post Office.
+MPO is operated by the Army, Navy, Air Force, or Marine Corps to serve military personnel aboard ships or overseas and DPO is operated by Department of State (DOS).
+The term includes Army and Air Force Post Offices (APOs) and Navy and Marine Corps Post Offices (FPOs), and Diplomatic Post Offices (DPOs).
+MPOs and DPOs are serving both military and diplomatic personnel where the United States Postal Service does not operate and in other places where the military and the diplomatic situation requires.